7Block Labs

 Step 3: Implement Privacy-Respecting Disclosure

-- Use zero-knowledge proofs for sensitive data.
+• Use zero-knowledge proofs to protect sensitive info.

 Step 4: Integrate Blockchain for Integrity and Revocation